 What is a pod?

-Your pod is a personal sleeping space – a small private cabin – that includes everything you need, looks incredible (thanks to our team of interior designers) and provides key elements of privacy.
+Your pod is your personal sleeping space – a small private cabin – that includes everything you need, looks incredible (thanks to our team of interior designers) and provides key elements of privacy.

 Is my pod completely soundproof?